microsoft/terminal/doc/specs/#11000 - Marks/Shell-Integration-Marks.md

 * the output (starting from C)

 That intuitively feels a bit like a text attribute almost.
-Additionally, the prompt should be connected to it's subsequent command and output, s.t. we can
+Additionally, the prompt should be connected to its subsequent command and output, s.t. we can
 * Select command output
 * re-run command